 Effective September 12, 2005, employees will be reimbursed for reasonable associated costs for parking and tolls for authorized travel.

-An employee who travels from his/her home to a temporary assignment rather than to his/her regularly assigned office, shall be allowed transportation expenses for the distance between his/her home and his/her temporary assignment or between his/her regularly assigned office and his/her temporary assignment, whichever is less.
+An employee who travels from his/her home to an assigned temporary work location rather than to his/her regularly assigned office, shall be reimbursed mileage only for the distance that is in excess of the distance between the employee’s home and his/her regular work location, if any, using the most direct route to each location.

 Employees shall not be reimbursed for commuting between their home and office or other regular work location.
-With the approval of the Chief Human Resources Officer, an employee's home may be designated as his/her regular office by his/her Appointing Authority, for the purposes of allowed transportation expenses in cases where the employee has no regular office or other regular work location.
+With the approval of the Director of Human Resources, an employee's home may be designated as his/her regular office by his/her, department head for the purposes of allowed transportation expenses in cases where the employee has no regular office or other regular work location.

 There shall be established a Union-Management Committee consisting of three